QualiSystems/F5-BIG-IP-Firewall-Shell-2G/README.md

 |F5.BIG-IP.Firewall.Shell.2G.offline_dependencies.zip|Shell Python dependencies (for offline deployments only)|

 # Importing and Configuring the Shell
-This section describes how to import the **F5 BIG-IP Firewall 2G Shell** and configure and modify the shell’s devices.
+This section describes how to import the **F5 BIG-IP Firewall Shell 2G** and configure and modify the shell’s devices.

 ### Importing the shell into CloudShell